reksar/myenv/README.md

 Configures Linux workspace with Ansible.

-- Adds `~/.vimrc` and `~/.vim/` from Git submodule.
+- Adds `~/.vimrc` and `~/.vim/` from [Vim](https://github.com/reksar/vim) submodule.

 - Deploys configuration from `linux` dir.

 - Makes some extra configuration, described in `ansible/configure.yml`.

-When make sense to ship whole configuration file, makes a link, so you can edit it as well here as at destination place.
+When make sense to ship whole configuration file, makes a link, so you can edit it as well at this repo, as at destination place.

 ## Using